kevinlu1248/pyate/README.md

 ```

 ### Models
-Though this model was originally intended for symbolic AI algorithms (non-machine learning), I realized a spaCy model on term extraction can reach significantly higher performance levels, and thus decided to include a model here.
+Though this model was originally intended for symbolic AI algorithms (non-machine learning), I realized a spaCy model on term extraction can reach significantly higher performance levels, and thus decided to include the model here.

 | URL | F-Score | Precision | Recall |
 | ------------- | ------------- | ------------- | ------------- |